wobblewobble/new-vm-with-domain-join/README.md

  the entire RG and its contents in one shot, instead of having to pick the resources from the existing RG one by one.

+The VMs are deliberately created without public NICs.
+They already have internal connectivity, so use that to open RDP connections etc.
+Your VNET must allow internet access for the VMs.

-The template, unusually, does not ask for the administrator name and password for the new VM.
-This is because the VM will be joined to a domain and the local Admin account is not needed.
+The template, unusually, does not ask for the administrator name and password for the new VMs.
+This is because the VMs will be joined to a domain and the local Admin account is not needed.
+The password is obfuscated but not random.
+For increased security you need to set it yourself.